 - Control over the NIC to be used for management operations

-- Creation of advanced networking features such as virtual local area networks (VLANs) and NIC bonds
+- Creation of advanced networking features such as VLANs and NIC bonds

 For more information about how to manage networks on XenServer, see Networking.